Undergraduate Degrees in Early Childhood Education

-Ohio University students, who are interested in pursuing the B.S.Ed. in ECE, enter their program-of-study as non-degree students.
-Upon meeting criteria for selective admission into the ECE program, successful ECE teacher candidates begin their professional sequence of courses in Partnership Schools on the Athens Campus.
+Students who are interested in pursuing the BSEd in early childhood enter their program-of-study as non-degree students.
+Upon meeting criteria for selective admission into the ECE program, for current Ohio University students, ECE teacher candidates begin their professional sequence of courses in Partnership Schools on the Athens Campus.

 The Early Childhood Education program has a selective admission policy.
 Students interested in the program must meet the criteria for selective admission.
+Students who are interested in pursuing the BSEd in Early Childhood Education enter their program-of-study as non-degree students, and then apply to enter into the ECE program.
 Applications for selective admission will be accepted electronically before the end of each semester.
 (Deadlines are Nov.
-15, March 30, and Aug.
+1, April 1, and Aug.
 15).
-Read more about the admission requirements.